chef/automate/components/docs-chef-io/content/automate/ha_cert_rotation.md

 - `--wait-timeout` This flag sets the operation timeout duration (in seconds) for each individual node during the certificate rotation process.
 - Certificate rotation should be done in down-time window as service will restart.
 - CN (Common Name) should be the same for all certificates in Opensearch nodes.
+- Use the CLI command to generate the certificate template while preserving the node order in the TOML file.
+When issuing unique certificates for each node, altering the order can lead to issues.
+- Avoid using special characters in the organization name when generating certificates.
+Since multiple layers are involved in the process, handling special characters becomes complex and may require manual patching.
 {{< /note >}}

 ### Rotate Cluster Certificates